Caring for someone with dementia

 If the person with dementia is still able to manage basic finances, they may wish to set up direct debits to pay regular household bills.
 If they prefer not to do this, contact their fuel companies to let them know the person has dementia and give them an alternative contact number so the person isn’t suddenly cut off if they forget to pay their bills.

 If the person with dementia handled all the money matters for the household you may be finding it daunting to deal with all the finances for the first time.
 Start by finding all the important documents, such as bank statements, insurance policies, wills and pension details, and putting them in a safe place.
-Age UK Lifebook can help you get organised.
-Call 0345 685 1061 for a copy.

 The person with dementia could also set up a third-party mandate to give you permission to manage their bank account on their behalf.